 You might be surprised to learn that a good body massage has valuable therapeutic effects on those 37 trillion cells of yours and – in particular – on your eleven very busy body systems.

 We get it – you probably associate massage purely with pampering and relaxation.
 However massage positively impacts your health and every inch of your body in a variety of healthy ways.

 The Integumentary System

-And guess what?
-Your Integumentary system adores a body massage!
-Why?
-Because it improves its condition, texture and tone, helps it to repair, opens its pores to eliminate waste and gets it all exfoliated, moisturised and looking fabulous.
+It adores a body massage because it improves its condition, texture and tone, helps it to repair, opens its pores to eliminate waste and gets it all exfoliated, moisturised and looking fabulous.

 The Muscular System

-Right now you are sitting on the Gluteus Maximus and it is your Muscular System’s most valuable player, its Big Cheese, its Employee of the Month – every month – forever.
+Right now you are sitting on the Gluteus Maximus and it is your Muscular System’s most valuable player.

-The Gluteus Maximus muscles (yes, they’re in your bottom) are the largest in your body and they join approximately 650 other muscles in giving you strength, agility, stability, good posture and yes, a nice round bottom, too.
+The Gluteus Maximus muscles are the largest in your body and they join approximately 650 other muscles in giving you strength, agility, stability and good posture.

 The Skeletal System